SoonyangZhang/quic_simulator/README.md

 # quic_simulator
-a discrete event simulator in quic code base
+A discrete event simulator in quic code base.
+It can be compiled with Codeblocks IDE.
+Just for learning the main working principle of network simulator.